Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is a grace period?

-A grace period is the amount of time after a borrower graduates, leaves school, or drops below half-time enrollment before they are required to begin paying their student loans.
+A grace period is the amount of time after a borrower graduates, leaves school, or drops below half-time enrollment before they are required to begin repaying their student loans.
 For Direct Subsidized Loans and Direct Unsubsidized Loans, this is a six-month period.
-Direct PLUS loans don’t have a grace period, but graduate or professional students with PLUS loans automatically receive a six-month deferment if they graduate, leave school, or drop below half-time enrollment.
-Parent borrowers with PLUS loans can request a six-month deferment if their child graduates, leaves school, or drops below half-time enrollment.

 What is the Graduated Repayment Plan?

-The Graduated Repayment Plan is a type of repayment plan where your monthly student loan payments start low and increase every two years.
+The Graduated Repayment Plan is a type of repayment plan in which your monthly student loan payments start low and increase every two years.
 This repayment plan is available for all Direct Loans and Federal Family Education Loan (FFEL) Program loans.
 To compare all federal student loan repayment plans, use Loan Simulator.

 What is a grant?